capricorn86/happy-dom/packages/uncaught-exception-observer/README.md

 [Happy DOM](https://github.com/capricorn86/happy-dom) focuses heavily on performance and can be used as an alternative to [JSDOM](https://github.com/jsdom/jsdom).

-This package contains a utility that registers [Happy DOM](https://github.com/capricorn86/happy-dom) globally, which makes it possible to use [Happy DOM](https://github.com/capricorn86/happy-dom) for testing in a Node environment.
+This package contains a tool that observes uncaught exceptions and Promise rejections in [Happy DOM](https://github.com/capricorn86/happy-dom).
+It will dispatch uncaught errors as events on the [Happy DOM](https://github.com/capricorn86/happy-dom) Window instance.

+Uncaught exceptions and rejections must be listened to on the NodeJS process at a global level.
+This tool will therefore not work in all environments as there may already be listeners added by other libraries on the NodeJS process that may conflict.

 ### DOM Features